TF1 Tower: Architecture

-The TF1 Tower is shaped as cylinder covered with reflective glass.
-It has 14 floors and an overall floor area of 45000 sqm.

-The direction offices are located on the upper floor.
-A webcam on the top of the tower broadcasts real-time pictures of Paris on TF1's official website as well as in TF1's news programme studio.
+The Point-du-Jour building that houses TF1's headquarters is made up of several blocks: a high-rise block (immeuble de grande hauteur, IGH), a north wing (Aile Nord), a south wing (Aile Sud) and a central building (bâtiment central).
+The IGH block is the tower itself, a cylindrical volume entirely clad in reflective glass, rising 59 metres over fourteen floors with a net floor area of 45000 m2.

+The complex was built by the Bouygues group, TF1's parent company, to designs by the architect Roger Saubot, whose firm Saubot-Jullien specialised in corporate headquarters and high-rise buildings.

+In the late 2010s, TF1 fully refurbished the tower's aging interiors, redesigning some 30000 m2 of office space around a flex office model with coworking areas.

+The management offices occupy the top (fourteenth) floor.

 History

-The building was designed by architect Roger Saubot and built by the Bouygues group.
-Its construction was decided after a delegated project management agreement dated March 20, 1991 and authorised by the administration council on April 11, 1991.
+The tower's construction was decided after a delegated project management agreement dated March 20, 1991, authorised by the administration council on April 11, 1991.
 The construction was invoiced €37.1 million in fiscal year 1991 and €18.8 million in fiscal year 1992.
 The TF1 channel moved to the building on June 1, 1992, from its former headquarters at 13-15 rue Cognacq-Jay.
 Thanks to a leasing contract, the TF1 Group became the owner of the tower on June 30, 2001.

 According to journalists Renaud Revel and Henri Haguet, the new headquarters tower is symbolic of TF1's ideological shift toward productivity.
 TF1 also uses the tower for advertising and displaying.

+A webcam on the top of the tower broadcast real-time pictures of Paris on TF1's official website as well as in TF1's news programme studio.

 On April 15, 2012, the façade was lit with a 45 sqm screen that enabled the news programme to be watched from the banks of the Seine River.